Sabines’ first impressions of this great new mirrorless aps c camera from The Chobe.

 Sabine with the Canon EOS R7 Body

-After a much-anticipated wait, Canon South Africa brought Pangolin Photo Safaris their new mirrorless duo, the Canon new EOS R7 and EOS R10, to test from a wildlife photographers perspective.
+After a much-anticipated wait, Canon South Africa brought Pangolin Photo Safaris their new mirrorless duo, the Canon new EOS R7 and EOS R10, to test from a wildlife photography perspective.
 Here’s a look at what Pangolin Photo Host, Sabine Stols, had to say about the new powerhouse from Canon.

 Sabine only had a few days to test out this pre-production model in the Chobe but overall, she can happily say that she’s impressed with its key features.
 Watch her in action from the Chobe National Park in the below video: